bmcano/workday-wellness-app/README.md

 5. Click `Create Database`

+6. In `VS Code` open a terminal and in the project directory run `npm run start:db` to start the server on `localhost:3001`.

 ## Available Scripts

 The following section was generated after the `npx create-react-app <project-name>` command was executed, but has since been modified in some parts to fit this project.